‘Momentous’: Asian Americans laud Anna May Wong’s US quarter

 Born in Los Angeles in 1905, Wong started acting during the silent film era.
 While her career trajectory coincided with Hollywood’s first Golden Age, things were not so golden for Wong.

-She got her first big role in 1922 in “The Toll of the Seat,” according to Dong’s book.
+She got her first big role in 1922 in “The Toll of the Sea,” according to Dong’s book.
 Two years later, she played a Mongol slave in “The Thief of Bagdad.”
 For several years, she was stuck receiving offers only for femme fatale or Asian “dragon lady” roles.

 She fled to European film sets and stages, but Wong was back in the U.S. by the early 1930s and again cast as characters reliant on tropes that would be hardly be tolerated today.
 These roles included the untrustworthy daughter of Fu Manchu in “Daughter of the Dragon” and a sex worker in “Shanghai Express.”